* Updated on 14 February 2022 *

 The claimant’s political activities and personal life were subject to covert surveillance by at least five undercover officers over a period of more than ten years, and she was deceived into a sexual relationship by the undercover officer Mark Kennedy – who she knew as Mark Stone – between November 2003 and February 2005.
 The Tribunal also heard uncontested evidence that undercover officers deceived many other women into sexual relationships while infiltrating their political activities during the period in issue.

-Freshfields was proud to act pro bono for the claimant in this landmark case, given the gravity of the issues and volume and complexity of the evidence involved.
+Freshfields was proud to act pro bono for the claimant in this landmark case at the substantive and remedies stages, given the gravity of the issues and volume and complexity of the evidence involved.
 The claimant had originally been represented by Birnberg Peirce, and then had been representing herself as a litigant in person until Freshfields was instructed in January 2021.

 The Freshfields team on this matter comprised Matthew Bruce, Ricky Versteeg, Holly Williams, Charlotte Best, Patrick Devine and Jenny Sparrow.